 % Class Criteria 90-100 1 Brilliant answer.
 Exceptional understanding of subject and relevant literature.
 Outstanding critical analysis, full of insight Excellently organized, expressed and illustrated 80-89 Excellent understanding of subject.
 Answer goes well beyond lectures.
 Effective critical analysis and grasp of relevant literature Well organized, expressed and illustrated.
 70-79 Very good understanding of course material.
 Sound evidence of outside reading.
 Some critical analysis.
 Well organized, expressed and illustrated.
 60-69 2.1 Sound to good understanding of course material.
 Limited use of extra-course material.
 May contain minor factual errors or omissions.
 Well organized, coherent and adequately illustrated.
 50-59 2.2 Based entirely on course material.
 Lacks some detail in content.
 Contains significant factual errors or omissions.
 Some deficiencies in organization, style or illustration.
 40-49 3 Based imperfectly on course material.
 Contains numerous factual errors or omissions Answer has merit but lacks a sound structure.
 Concepts poorly expressed and illustrated 30-39 Fail Inadequate content, some maybe irrelevant.
 Poorly organized, expressed and illustrated 20-29 An attempt at the question, but lacking most relevant content.
-10-19] An answer with only isolated glimpses of relevant content.
-0-9] A nearly worthless or irrelevant answer.
-Expectat ions of a opropriate 'critical analysis' and 'relevant literature' will vary from year to year of t he Tripos
+10-19 An answer with only isolated glimpses of relevant content.
+0-9 A nearly worthless or irrelevant answer. management (author) and colored and (adaptement liberature) will come from your to

+Expectations of appropriate 'critical analysis' and 'relevant literature' will vary from year to year of the Tripos